Highlights of the 23rd Active Pharmaceutical Ingredients Conference of APIC

 Following this final Q&A session, Hilde Vanneste closed the 23rd APIC/CEFIC Global GMP & Regulatory API Conference with her closing remarks.

 Once again this year, the exchange between representatives of industry and authorities formed the core of this conference - with the dedicated Q&A sessions providing a perfect forum.

-Note: The 24th 23rd APIC/CEFIC Global GMP & Regulatory API Conference will take place from October 26-28, 2021.
+Note: The 24th APIC/CEFIC Global GMP & Regulatory API Conference will take place from October 26-28, 2021.
 High-ranking representatives from international drug regulatory authorities and industry will report on the current quality- and regulatory-related developments and news in the active pharmaceutical ingredients world - European wise and globally.
-Join the conference onsite in Berlin or live online at your screen!
+Join us live online!

 About the Author